Alcohol and other drug interventions in refugee settings

 Project overview

-This project aims to adapt and evaluate the effectiveness and implementation of a screening, brief intervention, and referral to treatment stepped care system for Congolese refugees and Zambian host community members in Mantapala.
+This study adapted and evaluated the effectiveness and implementation of a screening, brief intervention, and referral to treatment stepped care system for Congolese refugees and Zambian host community members in Mantapala.

 Countries